JustLookinFriday/C.V.ResumeProject/README.md

 # C.V.ResumeProgect
 My cool and best coursework with zero knowledge of everything and everything in this world!
-Lmao
+To get acquainted with this masterpiece of human thinking, you need to try to download it, I'm serious